 - Finally, don’t forget to spray down and disinfect your drain, too.

 THE BEST WAY TO CLEAN A PORCELAIN SINK

 Not all – but most – porcelain sinks are white.
 This means that not only do we have to consider cleaning the kitchen sink thoroughly so that it is sanitized from germs, but also making sure it keeps its colour and shine.
 White sinks can tend to grey and go darker over time, so you’ll want something that specifically brightens, too.

-Our Lysol® Power & Free Multi Surface Cleaner with Hydrogen Peroxide is a great way to whiten porcelain without bleach.
+Our Lysol®Bleach Free Hydrogen Peroxide Multi-Purpose Cleaner is a great way to whiten porcelain without bleach.
 It delivers a powerful clean with 0% bleach – and dissolves grease as well as whitening without the use of any harsh chemical residues.
-To clean, disinfect and whiten your porcelain sink, simply follow these steps below:
+To clean, disinfect and whiten your porcelain sink, simply follow these steps:

 Please note: Please always use Lysol products as directed on the label.